agro23/SuperGalacticAgeCalculator/README.md

   - EXPECTED OUTPUT: None.

 * Create a method to recalculate a date into seconds
-  - EXPECTED INPUT: Date
+  - EXPECTED INPUT: 11/16/1966
-  - EXPECTED OUTPUT: seconds
+  - EXPECTED OUTPUT: 1617231600
-  - return date in seconds
+  - return a date in seconds

+* Create a method to calculate a person's age in years from their birthday
+  - EXPECTED INPUT: 11/16/1966
+  - EXPECTED OUTPUT: 52
+  - return it in years

+* Create a method to take two dates and determine the difference, in seconds, between the two.
+  - EXPECTED INPUT: 11/16/1966
+  - EXPECTED INPUT: 11/16/1965
+  - EXPECTED RETURN: 45536400

     * test to see if it receives the age
     * test to see if it calculates an expected result